Puff Pastry Danish

-No need to make a bakery run when you can make these easy Apple Butter Cream Cheese Danishes at home in about an hour or so using frozen puff pastry.
-Serve them for breakfast, brunch, snack, and dessert.
+No need to make a bakery run when you can easily make Puff Pastry Danish at home using frozen puff pastry!
+Fill with cream cheese, apple butter, jam, and more.

 My sweet tooth sometimes leads me to making really bad breakfast choices.

-I know I’m supposed to start the day off right with some fruit and yogurt or even a bowl of hearty oatmeal, but if there’s dessert in the house, it’s probably also going to be my breakfast.
+I know I’m supposed to start the day off right with some fruit and yogurt or even banana mango smoothie but if there’s dessert in the house, it’s probably also going to be my breakfast.

 Growing up, it was a special treat for my parents to buy Danishes from the grocery store bakery.